vuejs/vuefire/packages/documentation/docs/vuefire/README.md

 # Introduction

-Vuefire is a small and pragmatic solution to create realtime bindings between a Firebase RTDB or a Firebase Cloudstore and your Vue application.
+Vuefire is a small and pragmatic solution to create realtime bindings between a Firebase RTDB or a Firebase Cloud Firestore and your Vue application.
 Making it straightforward to **always keep your local data in sync** with remotes databases.

 ## Why